Dr Mark McCarthy

 Mark's work is to lead the NCIC team to provide underpinning observational data and analysis of UK climate.
 The purpose of the group is to help government, public, and commercial customers by providing an authoritative source of UK climatological data products, enable the UK to understand the climatological context of weather and climate events as they happen, and to enable society to better understand and manage risks and opportunities arising from climate variability and change.

-A key aspect of this work is in the development of UK climate datasets and summaries derived from land surface station records.
+A key aspect of this work is in the development of UK climate UKCP09: Gridded observation data sets and UK climate derived from land surface station records.
 These data are then used for the analysis of UK climate trends and to develop improved understanding of the key drivers of variability and change, drawing on expertise from the wider climate research community.
 Current interests include analysis of a recent sequence of wet summers in the UK.

 Mark's work also involves collaboration with the hydrological community to provide improved cross-agency hydro-meteorological monitoring products for the UK.
 Mark is also involved in the activities of the EUMETNET climate programme led by KNMI in the Netherlands.